cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ### Enter the Vignette Container

-After you obtaining the Docker image for this vignette, you can use the following command to run a container:
+After obtaining the Docker image for this vignette, you can use the following command to run a container:

 **Note:** You should replace the `"directory on host"` in the following command with the path to a directory on your host filesystem.
 This will create a mount point inside the container that will allow you to transfer